Getting started with gossiped ring

 - url: http://localhost:9109/api/v1/push

 After starting Prometheus, it will now start pushing data to Cortex.
-Distributor component in Cortex will distribute incoming samples between the two instances.
+The Distributor component in Cortex will distribute incoming samples between the two instances.

 To query that data, you can configure your Grafana instance to use http://localhost:9109/prometheus (first Cortex) as a Prometheus data source.